For Exercises 55 and 56, evaluate each limit by first converting ... | Channels for Pearson+

 L'Hôpital's Rule

-L'Hôpital's Rule is a method for evaluating limits of indeterminate forms, such as 0/0.
-It states that if the limit of f(x)/g(x) as x approaches a point results in an indeterminate form, the limit can be found by taking the derivative of the numerator and the denominator separately.
-This rule is applicable here to simplify the limit expression by differentiating the numerator and denominator.
+L'Hôpital's Rule is a method for evaluating limits of indeterminate forms, such as 0/0 or ∞/∞.
+It states that if the limit of a quotient results in an indeterminate form, the limit can be found by taking the derivative of the numerator and the derivative of the denominator separately, then evaluating the limit of their quotient.
+This rule simplifies complex limit problems.

 Recommended video: